rust-lang/rust-forge/src/release/backporting.md

    4. Open a PR **against the beta branch** with a title that starts with `[beta]` (so reviewers can see its specialness).
    5. List all of the PRs being backported in the PR description.
       [Here's an example](https://github.com/rust-lang/rust/pull/64097).

-4. A reviewer (typically from the release team) needs to verify that the backport looks correct and that it's submitted to the beta branch.
-   They will then approve with `@bors r+ rollup=never` (to avoid it being rolled up on accident).
-   If the author of the PR has r+ rights, and has not made significant changes while backporting, they can also self-approve the PR.

-5. Go through all of the PRs being backported and:
+   6. Go through all of the PRs being backported and:

       * Change the milestone to the correct value for the beta release.
       * Remove the `beta-nominated` label.
         This indicates that the backport has been completed.

       If there are a lot of PRs, this can be done quickly by opening the [nominated + accepted][nominated-plus-accepted] query, check all the PRs being backported, and use the "Milestones" and "Label" drop-downs to modify multiple PRs in bulk.

+      This last step can be done before or after the beta PR has been merged, though it can be easy to forget if you wait for it to be merged.

+4. A reviewer (typically from the release team) needs to verify that the backport looks correct and that it's submitted to the beta branch.
+   They will then approve with `@bors r+ rollup=never` (to avoid it being rolled up on accident).
+   If the author of the PR has r+ rights, and has not made significant changes while backporting, they can also self-approve the PR.

 In summary, there are three states that a PR can go through:
 1. `beta-nominated`: Needs the team's attention.